jskupien24/watch_v5/README.md

 ## Please see the full paper [here](https://drive.google.com/uc?export=download&id=1n2JJLHxvNATn6pjkhKKI5rOQZSwYXr5Q)

 ## License
 All software in this repository is protected under a Prosperity Public License (PPL), which deems the use of its contents available **for personal use only**.
-Asbolutely no commercialization of any part of this software is allowed.
+Absolutely no commercialization of any part of this software is allowed.